gtz4all/gtz4all.github.io/docs/cloud/azure/networking.md

 - Dynamic IP Security

     Open by default.
 Network security groups are recommended but optional for restricting inbound or outbound traffic.

+#### Subnet Naming Restrictions

+- Dedicated Subnet Name: 'RouteServerSubnet'
+    - to associate a virtual network with a Router Server, it must contain a subnet with the name ```RouteServerSubnet``` with prefix of at least ```/27```.

+#### Force Tunneling

+- Enabling forced tunneling through a VPN connection

+    PowerShell is the only method available that can complete the process of setting a default site for tunneling.PowerShell command: ```Set-AzVirtualNetworkGatewayDefaultSite -GatewayDefaultSite $LocalGateway -VirtualNetworkGateway $VirtualGateway```